AvolitesLtd/TitanManual/prismdocs/zero/settings.md

 **Disable UI Notifications** is used to determine if messages from the application are displayed at the top of the **Prism Zero** interface.

 Using the **Graphics Card** dropdown allows the user to specify which GPU in the computer is used.
 The **AiM codec** makes use of hardware acceleration, so choosing the most powerful GPU in the system will benefit playback.
-Only DX12 capable GPU's will be shown.
+Only DirectX 12 capable GPU's will be shown.

 The **Audio Device** dropdown allows **Prism Zero** to specify the output device separately from the main computer to create a dedicated preview feed.